meldrumkathryn/spacyner_personal/README.md

 # Clinicaltrials.gov Natural Language Processing:

+## Author Information
+Kathryn Meldrum

+Contact: kmm4ap@virginia.edu

 ## About the Project
-This repository contains relevant code and data for the Clinicaltrials.gov Natural Language Processing Capstone project by the University of Virginia School of Data Science, sponsored by AllenAI.
+This repository contains relevant code and data for extracting and applying a spacy NER to eligibility criteria from Clinicaltrials.gov.
+All work presented was originally done in conjunction with the UVA School of Data Science, sponsored by AllenAI.

 ## File Descriptions: